- The shocking attack on the cousins ages 14 and 16 sparks outrage worldwide

 "There's no toilet.
 Where can the girls go?" shouted Jamuni Devi, another woman from the village.
 "No one has done anything for sanitation."

 Indians have more access to mobile phones than to toilets, according to a United Nations report four years ago.

 "India has some 545 million cell phones, enough to serve about 45% of the population," according to the U.N.

 But it also has the highest number of people in the world -- an estimated 620 million -- who defecate in the open, according to UNICEF.

 The lack of indoor plumbing leaves women in rural areas vulnerable to frequent rapes and beatings.

-"It is a tragic irony to think that in India, a country now wealthy enough that roughly half of the people own phones, about half cannot afford the basic necessity and dignity of a toilet," said Zafar Adeel, chairman of the organization U.N.-Water.
+"It is a tragic irony to think that in India, a country now wealthy enough that roughly half of the people own phones, about half cannot afford the basic necessity and dignity of a toilet," said Zafar Adeel, who chairs the organization U.N.-Water.

 Some people saw the abduction but were unable to stop it, police spokesman Saxena said, citing witnesses.

 His account echoed that of the father of the older victim, who alleged that a scuffle broke out between a relative and the three brothers suspected of the attack.

 "They scared my cousin away with a locally made pistol," he said.